 Microcystins are toxins produced by cyanobacteria (blue-green algae) which, when ingested, can cause severe liver damage.
 Microcystins are produced by many species of cyanobacteria which are common to Alberta's Lakes, and are thought to be one of the most common cyanobacteria toxins.
-In Alberta, recreational guidelines for microcystin are set at 10 μ g/L. Blue-green algae advisories are managed by Alberta Health Services.
+In Alberta, recreational guidelines for microcystin are set at 10 $\mu$ g/L. Blue-green algae advisories are managed by Alberta Health Services.
 Recreating in algal blooms, even if microcystin concentrations are not above guidelines, is not recommended.

-Microcystin levels in Pigeon Lake fell below the recreational guideline of 10 μ g/L during every sampling event in 2021 (Table 1), and the seasonal average is on the moderate to low end of historical averages (Table 2).
-In addition, microcystin levels from June 4th were below the laboratory detection limit of 0.10 μ g/L. A value of 0.05 μ g/L is assigned to this date in order to calculate an average.
-Even though low levels of microcystin were detected, caution should always be observed when recreating around cyanobacteria.
+Microcystin levels in Pigeon Lake fell below the recreational guideline of 10 $\mu$ g/L during every sampling event in 2022.
+In addition, microcystin levels from the June 6th and July 21st sampling events were below the laboratory detection limit of 0.10 $\mu$ g/L. A value of 0.05 $\mu$ g/L is assigned when a value is below detection, in order to calculate an average.
+Despite low levels of microcystin detected during each sampling event, caution should be observed in areas of the lake where significant cyanobacteria accumulation occurs.